Juan Soto homers, Cody Poteet wins New York debut as Yankees sweep Guardians and improve to 12-3

 Poteet (1-0) allowed one run and six hits while picking up his first win since 2021 — 1,056 days ago — with Miami.
 The 29-year-old did not pitch in the majors last season after undergoing Tommy John surgery in 2022.

+“We all felt like when we got him over the offseason that he was going to be a guy who can play a role for us,” said Yankees manager Aaron Boone.
+"And he sure looked the part tonight.”

-One of the few bright spots for Cleveland was Estevan Florial, who homered in the fifth inning to help avert a shutout.
+One of the few bright spots for Cleveland was Estevan Florial, who homered in the fifth inning of Game 2.
 Florial was once rated New York's top prospect before the club traded him to the Guardians in December.

-Josh Naylor also homered in Game 2 for the Guardians, who are 1-9 in their last five doubleheaders.
+Josh Naylor also homered for the Guardians, who are 1-9 in their last five doubleheaders.

 Already down 3-0 following Anthony Volpe's RBI single, McKenzie grooved a 3-0 fastball that Soto pounded over the wall in center for his third homer with New York.

+Only 25, Soto has now homered in all 30 current MLB stadiums.

+“He's a great, great player," Boone said, noting the impressive homer stat.
+“It's not surprising.”

-In the opener, the Yankees got a two-run homer from Oswaldo Cabrera and survived a scary ninth inning by closer Clay Holmes to improve to 5-0 in one-run games.
+In the opener, the Yankees got a two-run homer from Oswaldo Cabrera and survived a shaky ninth inning by closer Clay Holmes to improve to 5-0 in one-run games.

-New York starter Clarke Schmidt (1-0) allowed one run over five-plus innings before manager Aaron Boone turned to his solid bullpen.
+New York starter Clarke Schmidt (1-0) allowed one run over five-plus innings before Boone turned to his solid bullpen.

 Caleb Ferguson pitched one inning, Ian Hamilton went two and Boone brought in Holmes, who gave up a double to Ramon Laureano — a shot into a stiff wind off Lake Erie.